Vlashnjë

-Vlashnjë (definite Albanian: Vlashnja) is a village in the Prizren municipality of Kosovo.
-It has 1,700 inhabitants as of 2011.
+Vlashnjë (/sq/; Vlashnja) is a village in the Prizren, Kosovo.
+It has 1,322 inhabitants as of 2024.
 Vlashnjë is a multi-layered settlement and site area.
 Archaeological excavations have identified habitation and use of the area since the Neolithic era.
 The rock art paintings at Mrrizi i Kobajës (late Neolithic-early Bronze Age) are the first find of prehistoric rock art in Kosovo.
 In late antiquity, Vlashnja was a fortified settlement part of the fortification network which Justinian I rebuilt along the White Drin in Dardania.